jupyterhub/binderhub/doc/setup-binderhub.rst

 that you've just created.
 Do this by running the following command::

     helm install jupyterhub/binderhub --version=0.1.0-...  --name=<choose-name> --namespace=<choose-namespace> -f secret.yaml -f config.yaml

+where ``...`` is the commit hash of the binderhub chart version you wish to deploy.

 .. note::